heavyblotto/memorativa/docs/memorativa-design.md

 The symbolic vector is important for representing perceptions because the human mind seeks to unite each input with a concept.
 Without an enjoining concept, perception fails.
 Symbols, which indirectly but precisely convey meaning, are used by humans to best represent concepts.
 In human perception, the input does not form the concept, rather, concepts exist in humans beyond the grasp of human language, seeking to express a form based on the stimulus of an input to which it unites.
 The union of input with concept results in the percept, the form of which is the symbolic representation of the concept.

 A mythologically / symbolically themed AI/RAG (Retrieval-Augmented Generation) model could process and categorize inputs (e.g., images, titles, descriptions) by leveraging multi-modal analysis and symbolic pattern recognition.
 Conceptual analysis could then be added to the RAG model as a way of human feedback tuning and model refinement.
+This feedback-driven input-to-RAG process can be driven by the game mechanics of Memorativa.

 The goal of the Memorativa system is to use a small set of conceptual vectors that use a culturally encoded symbolic dictionary already embedded in English language LLM training data sets.
 These sets can be efficiently extended with the use of (RAG) systems to incorporate mythological / symbolic reference libraries.
 By focusing on the efficient encoding of the conceptual categorization of percepts, Memorativa seeks to solve for the problem of perpendicular angular relationships in vector space conceptual analysis.